louiscostes/Final-Project-/README.md

 1) Data Visualisation

-Tableaux to see the relations between features such as location and room type and price
+Tableau to see the relations between features such as location and room type and price

 2.)
 Estimation